After Travis Scott concert disaster, video goes viral of Linkin Park stopping show to remind crowd of safety

 Scott stopped the performance at least four times after noticing people passed out near the stage.
 But he continued to perform as medics made their way through the crowd.
 A video reviewed by The Post shows Scott continuing to perform as a Houston police officer and other officials carried an unconscious man to the side of the stage.

 The chaos during Friday’s show led people online to share examples of how other performers have regained control of potentially dangerous situations.
-In another video of Linkin Park that was circulating this weekend, band members Shinoda and Bennington preemptively reminded the crowd to pick people up if they saw them fall to the ground.
+In another video of Linkin Park that was circulating this weekend, band members Shinoda and Bennington, who died in 2017, preemptively reminded the crowd to pick people up if they saw them fall to the ground.

 “You guys have got to watch out for each other, okay?”
 Shinoda said.